daniel-cintra/modular/README.md

 You can find the Modular documentation at [https://docs.ismodular.com](https://docs.ismodular.com).

+## Demo App

+You can find the Modular Demo App at [https://demo.ismodular.com](https://demo.ismodular.com).

+And the repository for the demo app at [https://github.com/daniel-cintra/modular-demo](https://github.com/daniel-cintra/modular-demo).

 ## License

 The Modular Project is open-source software licensed under the [MIT license](LICENSE.md).